Board of Trustees

 Friedman is a graduate of the S.I.
 Newhouse School of Public Communications at Syracuse University in Syracuse, New York.
 He served as News Director at WJPZ-FM, at the time the nation’s highest-rated collegiate broadcast outlet.
 He was inducted into the WJPZ Radio Hall of Fame in 2012.

-In addition to chairing The Children’s Foundation Board, he serves on the Boards of the Legacy Detroit Medical Center, the Michigan Sports Hall of Fame, the Detroit Jewish News Foundation and the Detroit Regional Chamber Foundation.
-He also chairs the Detroit Regional Chamber’s PR/Marketing Advisory Council and serves on the advisory board for the ChadTough Foundation.
-Earlier in his career, Friedman received recognition for his leadership as one of Crain’s Detroit Business’ “40 under 40” and DBusiness magazine’s “30 in their 30s,” for his business and community accomplishments before the age of forty.
+In addition to serving on The Children’s Foundation Board, he serves on the Boards of the Jamie Daniels Foundation, the Legacy Detroit Medical Center, the Michigan Sports Hall of Fame and the Detroit Regional Chamber Foundation.
+He also chairs the Detroit Regional Chamber’s PR/Marketing Advisory Council and serves on the Board of Advisors for the ChadTough Defeat DIPG Foundation.
+Earlier in his career Friedman received recognition for his leadership as one of Crain’s Detroit Business’ “40 Under 40” and DBusiness magazine’s “30 In Their 30s,” for his business and community accomplishments before the age of 40.
 He resides with his family in West Bloomfield, Michigan.

 Peter joined the Children’s Hospital of Michigan Foundation Board in 2013.
 Peter specializes in assisting high net worth families with their estate planning and insurance needs.
 Peter is active in his community and has served as co-chair of the Georgie Ginopolis Golf Classic for Children’s Hospital raising funds for hematology and oncology research.
 He has also played a role in creating three endowments; Georgie Ginopolis Endowment, the Ginopolis/Karmanos Endowment, and the Endowed Chair for Wayne State University.
 Peter is co-founder and chair of Leaders for Kids, the Foundation’s advisory board committed to encouraging the philanthropic efforts of the area’s emerging young leaders.
 He also serves on the executive board and board of trustees of CATCH, Sparky Anderson’s Charity for Children, which benefits both Children’s Hospital and Henry Ford Hospital.
 He is also the chairman of CATCH’s annual golf outing.
 In 2000, he was recognized as the Oakland County Executive of the Year.
 Peter lives in West Bloomfield.